 Lift the non-egg-washed sides and fold it over to meet the other egg-washed side.
 Use your fingers to press down a bit away from the edges (that will allow the edges to puff when baked).

 Place the burekas on a parchment paper-lined sheet, leaving some space between them to allow all sides to brown.

 Brush each pastry with the remaining egg wash and sprinkle generously with seeds.

 Cover with plastic wrap and refrigerate for 20 mins and up to 24 hrs.

 Bake until burekas are puffed and golden brown and cook thoroughly - about 30-35 minutes.

 Serve warm with a hard-boiled egg and fresh cut vegetables.

-Puff pastry become sticky when it is warm, and it is almost impossible to work with it.
-Work fast or chill to firm during preparation.
+Puff pastry becomes sticky when it is warm, and it is almost impossible to work with it.
+Work fast, or chill in the fridge or in the freezer if the dough becomes too soft during preparation.

 You can prepare all 18 burekas, bake half of them and freeze the rest.
 Defrost it in the fridge and bake some other time.